 - A medical director of pediatric emergency services

 - Specially trained nurses who care only for pediatric patients

-- Child life specialists and a music therapist who prepare children for medical procedures and provide comfort
+- Child life specialists who prepare children for medical procedures and provide comfort

 The pediatric ED also meets the unique needs of children and families through: